MicrosoftDocs/fabric-docs/docs/data-warehouse/connectivity.md

 To get started, you must complete the following prerequisites:

 - For best performance, you must be using SQL Server Management Studio (SSMS) version 18.0+.
-- You need access to a Lakehouse artifact within a premium per capacity workspace with contributor or above permissions.
+- You need access to a Lakehouse item within a premium per capacity workspace with contributor or above permissions.

 ## Connect SSMS to a warehouse in the workspace